robertjskelton/robertjskelton.github.io/_posts/2021-06-29-lexus-gx470-ebay-snorkel-install.markdown

 ![snorkel](/images/snorkel/diagram.jpg)

 Next, you can dry fit the snorkel with the 5 mounting bolts.
 Once you're satisfied there, you'll want to paint and/or clear coat the exposed metal to prevent rust.
-I used a dremel to sand down the edges, did 1 coat of touch up silver, then 2 coats of clear coat.
+I used a [Dremel](https://amzn.to/41x7VJP) to sand down the edges, did 1 coat of touch up silver, then 2 coats of clear coat.

 ![snorkel](/images/snorkel/18.jpg)